ExtinctionEvent/vastai/README.md

 ## How to Use the Templates

 ### 1. **Select the Template**
-   - Choose the template that fits your hardware.
+   - Choose the hardware/template combo - The larger the model the better the performance.
-   - For example, if you have an H100 GPU, choose the `Qwen 2.5-72B` template optimized for that hardware.
+   - For example, if you want the best experience choose a H100 GPU, Cuda12.4 and use the template below optimised for that hardware.

 ### 2. **Start the Instance**
    - Launch the instance and wait for the setup to complete.